-The Eimhe app provides an AI assistant to help users with emotional intelligence and self-regulation, a marketplace to find relevant professionals and a peer-to-peer social network.
 DFFRNT performed user research, developed personas and scenarios, and guided the design of user interactions to refine this medtech innovation.
-The DFFRNT team also provided strategic direction, shifting the marketing focus from individuals to corporate clients, where it can be part of wellness programs.
+The DFFRNT team also provided strategic direction, shifting the marketing focus from individuals to corporate clients, where it can be part of wellness programs

-After his own experience with mental health issues, Jeff Roc saw a need for a better solution for mental health apps.
+After his own experience with mental health challenges, Jefferson Roc saw a need for a better solution for mental health apps.

-He and his co-founders developed Eimhe, a mental health wellness platform that employs an AI backbone and a team of professionals to teach users emotional intelligence and self-regulation.
-“We are people with lived experiences who want to help others stay away from irreparable harm.
-As a black man, I found it is taboo to talk about mental health,” says Roc.
+He built a team to support his vision: a wellness platform that employs an AI backbone to provide an end-to-end experience of wellness.
+“We are people with lived experiences who want to help others avoid irreparable harm.
+In society and many places worldwide, the stigmas and taboos associated with mental health are still very present and lead people to live their suffering in isolation,” says Roc.
 “The cultural obstacles to mental health treatment are immense in many parts of the world.”

-“We believe emotional intelligence has the ability to improve physical and mental health.”
+“The science states that emotional intelligence can improve physical and mental health.”

-Roc and his co-founders, Charles Pyle and Andy Bastien, start from the premise that people should be connected, and technology should be the enabler.
+Roc and his co-founder, Charles Pyle, start from the premise that people should be connected, and technology should be the enabler.

 The mental health market is fragmented, with wellness platforms, self-management tools, employee and family assistance programs, health benefit providers and telehealth services all playing a role.
 Many of us have heard of Headspace, Happify, Fitbit, Sprout, Lifespeak, Mindwell-U, Betterhelp and Lyra.

-“We engaged DFFRNT about eight months ago,” says Bastien.
+“We engaged DFFRNT about eight months ago,” says Andy Bastien, who has been leading the product management for EIMHE.
 “We came to them to understand our user.
 They brought us a full design discovery experience.”

-Eimhe is fundamentally a health tool, supported as a health innovation under the Alberta Innovates program.
-The work done by DFFRNT allowed Eimhe’s development team to emphasize the clinical aspect of the software.
+EIMHE is fundamentally a health tool, supported as a health innovation under the Alberta Innovates program and CTS Health.
+The work done by DFFRNT allowed EIMHE’s development team to emphasize the clinical aspect of the software.

 “DFFRNT investigated the user angle and saw the gap that needs to be filled.
 They doubled down with input from experts in cognitive behavioural therapy and psychology,” Bastien states.
 “We’re not psychologists, but one of the DFFRNT team has a Ph.D. in psychology.
 We benefit from the thoroughness of their approach.”